nathalyhanek/nathalyhanek/README.md

 - estudo no morelli
-- 🌱 Atualmente estou aprendendo...
+- curitiba-pr
-🥰
+- 15 anos